-One in nine Guatemalans belong to this subgroup of the Mayan people who speak their own K'iche' language.
-The word Kiche means “many trees.”
-There are about 14,636,487 Kiche spread across South America.
+One in nine Guatemalans belongs to the K'iche subgroup of the Mayan people.
+The word K'iche means “many trees.”
+There are about 14,636,487 K'iche people spread across Central and South America.
 The Guatemalan population is found mainly in the central highlands in El Quiche (622,163), Totonicapan (453,237), Quetzaltenango (205,228), and Sololá (151,992).
-There are also some Kiche population in the United States and Canada as a result of the Guatemalan civil war.
-The number of indigenous peoples in South America is about 2.4 million with 29% Kiche, who make up the most number among the 23 groups in Guatemala.
-These indigenous peoples live in 7 departments and speak 6 dialects.
+There is also a K'iche population in the United States and Canada.

 In the almost three millenniums from 2,500 BC to 800 AD, the Mayan peoples developed into a powerful nation.
 The Mayan Empire encompassed the Yucatan Peninsula and at its height of power included Guatemala, Central Mexico, El Salvador, Honduras, Costa Rica, and Belize.
 However, in 800 AD, their empire started to decline.
 The Spaniards reached Guatemala at about the same time and defeated the Kiche people with the help of the Kacqchiquel. an adjoining rival kingdom.
 Unfortunately, they were also conquered after they rebelled against the Spanish conquistadors.
 Although Veracruz Maya people were converted to Christianity without bloodshed.
 Modern times brought more sufferings to the Kiche and other Maya indigenous peoples in Guatemala.
 The years 1944 to 1951 were years of leftist rule while from 1954 onwards, Guatemala was ruled by American-backed regimes.
 Civil unrest started in 1960 to 1996 as a result of these regimes.

-The Kiche people were and are still a religious people who allowed their native animism religion and Christianity to meld into their lives.
+The K'iche people were and are still a religious people who allowed their native animism religion and Christianity to meld into their lives.
 These mixture of folklore, animism beliefs, and Christian beliefs resulted in a strange way of worship that remains today.
-The Kiche also believe in traditional medicine.
-The Kiche as a Maya people have similar but distinct cuisine form each other.
+The K'iche also believe in traditional medicine.
+The K'iche, as a Mayan people, have similar but distinct cuisine form each other.
 There are sweets made out of fruits, nuts, and seeds sweetened with honey.
 Some familiar food names like enchilada and quesadilla are totally different from their Mexican version.
 Maize (corn) is their main staple dish, alongside another cereal called amaranth.
 Daily life was punctuated with xylophone marimba musical instruments.
-The daily wear of the Kiche is made out of colorful yarn weavings (pictured above) that are each identified with a village, making it easy to tell where the wearer hails from.
+The daily wear of the K'iche is made out of colorful yarn weavings that are each identified with a village, making it easy to tell where the wearer hails from.